Dr Zella King

-Zella is an Executive Fellow at Henley Business School and Co-Founder and Director of Personal Boardroom, a company that helps people build their networks in a structured, purposeful way, focusing on quality not quantity.
-Used primarily by companies for talent management and diversity, Personal Boardroom helps rising stars assign 6-12 people in their network to play the 12 key roles they need to help them succeed.
-Clients include Accenture, Hertz, Lloyds Banking Group and Top Right Group.
+Zella is an Executive Fellow at Henley Business School and Co-Founder of Personal Boardroom, a company that helps people build their networks in a structured, purposeful way, focusing on quality not quantity.

 Before creating Personal Boardroom with executive coach Amanda Scott, Zella was a business school professor at Henley Business School.
-Her research on career management and networks has been published in top academic journals, and the Personal Boardroom framework draws its inspiration from academic research on the network of high-performers.
+Her research on career management and networks has been published in top academic journals.
 Zella’s book, Who is in your Personal Boardroom?
-How to choose people, assign roles and have conversations with purpose, written with Amanda Scott, was published in October 2014.
+How to choose people, assign roles and have conversations with purpose, written with Amanda Scott, was published in 2014.

-Zella has delivered keynote speeches and talks at Google, BBC, Eli Lilly, BNY Mellon and UBS.
-Her insights are featured alongside Tom Peters and Seth Godin in the Audvisor app which delivers TED-like insights from experts in their fields.
+Zella has delivered keynote speeches for numerous clients including the BBC, BNY Mellon, Cisco, CYBG, Dyson, Eli Lilly, Google, Morgan Stanley, RBS and UBS.
 She gave a TEDx talk on the science of social networks to a youth audience in 2011.